oppia/oppia-web-developer-docs/WebdriverIO.md

 * In page objects, each function should use `waitFor.js` to wait for the elements it acts on to appear or be clickable.
 Alternatively, you can use a function from `action.js` that has the waitFor calls built-in.
 If the function effects a change, it should also wait for the change to complete (e.g. the next page to finish loading if the function clicks a link).

+* Always use `await` prefix with `$$` selectors to avoid flakiness of tests.

 #### Independence

 The tests may be run either sequentially or in isolation, and they need to be written to function correctly in both cases.
 Further, we may rearrange which tests are run together to optimize performance.
 This means that each `describe(...` block of tests should work regardless of what tests are run before (or after) it.
 Here are some tips for writing independent tests:

 * Ensure that usernames and emails used in each test are unique by giving them a distinctive form; in e.g. the editorAndPlayer page usernames should look like `user1EditorAndPlayer` and emails like `user1@editorAndPlayer.com`.
 Use this pattern for other names in the tests, for example topic and skill names, for example `skill1EditorAndPlayer`.
 Some structures have character limits that may disallow this convention.
 In that case, feel free to shorten the name, e.g. with an abbreviation.
 You may want to use a constant though if the name gets too unreadable.

 * Avoid accessing items by index.
 For example, to select an exploration from a list, search for the name of the exploration instead of assuming the exploration will be at some index.
-Take a look at the `_getExplorationElements` function in `core/tests/webdriverio_utils/LibraryPage.js` for an example.
+Take a look at the `_getExplorationElements` function in[`core/tests/webdriverio_utils/LibraryPage.js`](https://github.com/oppia/oppia/blob/develop/core/tests/webdriverio_utils/LibraryPage.js) for an example.

 ### Checking for flakiness